vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 All these values can affect a healthy environment at home.

-Normally you get single sensors for each parameter!
+Normally you would need single sensors for each parameter!

-Because the price is low, there are some downsides in sensor precision, the formaldehyde and CO2 sensor doesn't work that good as a dedicated sensor.
+Because the price is low, there are some downsides in sensor precision, the formaldehyde and CO2 sensors don't work as well as dedicated sensors.
 But for the other parameters, it is a good overall air quality sensor to detect how your air quality is and if you need some fresh air inside.

 {{imgBasket}}Zigbee / WiFi Air quality sensor - Tuya